 Matt Young is a member of the San Francisco Symphony viola section and is a faculty member at the San Francisco Conservatory of Music.
 His students have recently won jobs in the Atlanta, California, Dallas, Fort Worth, Jacksonville, Geneva, Pittsburgh, and Santa Rosa symphonies.

 Formerly a member of the Minnesota Orchestra and a recipient of a McKnight Artist Fellowship for Performing Musicians, he continues to have close ties with Minnesota.
 Matt is co-artistic director and a founder of the newly incorporated Duluth Chamber Music Festival, launching in August, 2022

-Matt was a founding member of the Verklärte Quartet, which won the grand prize of the Fischoff Chamber Music Competition.
-He has performed with the Boston Symphony, Cleveland Orchestra, London Philharmonic, Minnesota Orchestra, Saint Paul Chamber Orchestra, and the Vancouver Symphony.
+A founding member of the Verklärte Quartet, which won the grand prize of the Fischoff Chamber Music Competition, he has performed with the Boston Symphony, Cleveland Orchestra, London Philharmonic, Minnesota Orchestra, Saint Paul Chamber Orchestra, and the Vancouver Symphony.

 Matt attended the University of Kentucky and the Yale School of Music, as well as the Cleveland Institute of Music.
 At CIM his teacher was Robert Vernon and Matt was a featured soloist in Severance Hall with the CIM Orchestra and received the Robert Vernon Prize for Viola Performance.